-These cherry chip muffins taste like a treat, but are really pretty good for you.
-They are a great way to use up some of that sourdough starter too!
+These cherry chip sourdough muffins taste like a treat, but are really pretty good for you.
+They are a great way to use up some of that sourdough discard too!

 That is why I love having muffins like these on hand.
 They are actually pretty nutritious and aren’t full of too much sugar.

 Yet they still taste like a treat.
 They are a great grab and go for adults or children.

 Plus they freeze beautifully.
 When I have some extra time, I like to bake up a couple of different batches and toss them in the freezer.

 In the morning little dude can pick a flavor and after 20 seconds in the microwave breakfast is served!

 These are based on my favorite sourdough muffin recipe.
 The base is full of oatmeal and yogurt and the result is soft and delicious.

 You’ll be surprised how much goodness goes in them and how little sugar.

 Anyway, I made a few versions of these muffins last year after Big Bertha, my sourdough starter, took up residence at our house.
 She likes to be fed and I have a hard time tossing the discard.
 A lot of times she helps make pizza dough and sometimes sandwich bread.

 Occasionally she actually makes boulles of bread like I envisioned making all of the time when I created her.
 But it’s nice to have options and even nicer to have muffins!